aimms/how-to/Articles/612/612-reduce-memory-use.rst

 Preventing Memory Problems
 ---------------------------
-Throughout model development, you can prevent memory problems by using the Identifier Cardinalities tool to check regularly for identifiers with many non-zeros.
+Throughout model development, you can prevent memory problems by using the :menuselection:`Identifier Cardinalities` tool to check regularly for identifiers with many non-zeros.